Table of Contents

 - General aching

-Approximately half of HIV-negative people clear HCV from their bodies without medical treatment within the first six months of becoming infected.
-For those living with HIV (HIV+), about one in five people will get rid of the virus without treatment.
-The majority of people do not clear HCV and go on to develop chronic infection.
+From 15 to 45 percent of people around the world clear (get rid of) HCV from their bodies without medical treatment within the first six months of acquiring HCV.
+Most people do not clear HCV on their own and go on to develop chronic infection.

 HCV is spread in the following ways: